 “Hmm, maybe a little of both,” she says as we scroll through the many shops on St. Maarten.
 Butterfly and I look through the shops and map out a route to cover as many places as we can in the time allotted then decide to call it a night.

-By 8am, we and our luggage have vacated the Brazilian Emerald Villa and we are back on the island of St. Maarten.
-I have noticed that Butterfly hadn’t taken any nocturnal beach strolls since the night that we watched the turtles hatching and made love on the sand underneath the sunrise.
+By 8am, we and our luggage have vacated the Brazilian Emerald Villa and we’re back on the island of St. Maarten.
+I’ve noticed that Butterfly hasn’t taken any nocturnal beach strolls since the night that we watched the turtles hatching and made love on the sand underneath the sunrise.
 I don’t know if that experience cured her need to roam, and I don’t want to bring it up at this moment.
-One thing that I did notice is that Davenport was in uniform in a suit and tie this morning for the trip back to Seattle.
+Another thing that I notice is that Davenport was in uniform in a suit and tie this morning for the trip back to Seattle.
 I’m certain that Jason told him it wasn’t necessary until they were officially back on duty when we were stateside, but again—if it ain’t broke…

 Jason and Davenport supervise loading the luggage onto the jet while Butterfly and I decide to take in some shopping.
-Very shortly after we began our trek, they and Gail joined us.
+Very shortly after we begin our trek, they and Gail join us.
 Once we start looking in the art galleries, I realize that I have created an utter monster.
-Butterfly chose three separate paintings of completely different color schemes—each with a butterfly motif.
-The first was simply a canvas covered with hundreds of monarch butterflies.
-The second was a brightly themed abstract picture composed of butterfly wings.
-The third was a beautiful depiction of blue butterflies flying towards a blue tree.
+Butterfly chooses three separate paintings of completely different color schemes—each with a butterfly motif.
+The first is simply a canvas covered with hundreds of monarch butterflies.
+The second is a brightly themed abstract picture composed of butterfly wings.
+The third is a beautiful depiction of blue butterflies flying towards a blue tree.

-Christian loved those barefoot sandals so much that I found a shop that had different designs and just went crazy.
-I must have purchased 10 sets!
+Christian loved those barefoot sandals so much that when I find a shop that has different designs, I just go crazy.
+I think I purchased 10 sets!
 They’re so simply made, I could actually duplicate them if I want.
-I also bought two sexy sarongs—one with hand-painted butterflies and one with really pretty purple flowers.
+I also buy two sexy sarongs—one with hand-painted butterflies and one with really pretty purple flowers.
 They may never leave the house, but who knows?
 There may be more vacations in my future.

 I go into a store called Lipstick—walls and walls and bins and bins of cosmetics.
-It was fun to poke around and try different colors although Chuck didn’t think so.
-I was able to find a wonderful combination concealer/foundation to help with those days when Mr. Grey can’t help himself and I end up with love bites.
+It’s fun to poke around and try different colors although Chuck doesn’t agree.
+I’m able to find a wonderful combination concealer/foundation to help with those days when Mr. Grey can’t help himself and I end up with love bites.
 I also buy some nail decals, polish, and supplies for just in case a “girl’s night in” is necessary after Val and Elliot finally have their talk… if they ever have their talk.

-I put the crystal-covered case on my phone and as I am checking the handbags at another vendor, I see it… the camera.
+I put the crystal-covered case on my phone and as I’m checking the handbags at another vendor, I see it… the camera.
 What the hell?
 I look up at Chuck and tell him, “Come on, Chuck.”